The problem with Proca: ghost instabilities in self-interacting vector fields

 We illustrated the ghost and tachyonic instabilities for a fourth-order potential, but note that these may occur for any potential that contains an inflection point (and thus a tachyonic region).
 We related the ghost instability to the fact that the vector field ``sees'' an effective metric with a signature that changes sign, as in Refs.~\cite{Silva:2021jya,Garcia-Saenz:2021uyv,Demirboga:2021nrc}.
 We also related it to the fact that continuous solutions to the constraint equation cease to exist.

 It has been suggested that in a fully nonlinear dynamical evolution, and in the absence of symmetries in the field, the system may somehow avoid such unstable solutions.
 We demonstrate that this is not the case by evolving the fully self-interacting, nonaxisymmetric equations of superradiant growth from the massive Proca regime to the point when the self-interactions become important.
 The evolution continues right up until the instability criterion is met at a single event, after which the simulation breaks down.
+Whilst the specific timing of breakdown will be related to the formulation of the problem, in particular the chosen coordinates of the evolution, it seems likely that the instability would be reached at some point regardless of the chosen coordinates once the field amplitude is large.
+It can occur even in Minkowski spacetimes, where there are fewer coordinate ambiguities, thus it seems to be an indication of a fundamental pathology of the self-interacting Proca equations, and not a problem of the numerical formulation.
+However, further work is required to elucidate this point.
 Our simulations are in the decoupling limit, i.e., they neglect gravitational backreaction, but this is a very good approximation when the density of the cloud is low, as it will be during most of the superradiant build-up.

 We can estimate a physical value for the self-interaction strength at which ghosts are relevant.
 Our numerical results possess a scaling symmetry, as they depend only on the (dimensionless) combination $\lambda X^2$.
-The instabilities arise when $\lambda X^2\sim 1$, but according to our simulations they can already be problematic for values as small as $\lambda X^2 \sim 0.01$.
+The instabilities should arise when $\lambda X^2\sim 1$, but looking at the maximum values obtained in our simulations before they break down we have observed that they can already be problematic for values as small as $\lambda X^2 \sim 0.01$.
 If we consider the effect of backreaction, and the resulting saturation of the superradiant instability at some cloud mass $M_{\rm cloud}^{\rm max}$, this fixes the maximum field amplitude for a given $\mu M$, and we can then relate the self-interaction strength to an energy scale of the vector potential $f_a$, where $\lambda \sim 1/f_a^2$.
 Considering the superradiant build-up without any self-interaction, the amplitude of the field at saturation of the instability can be estimated from the maximum cloud mass using the fact that for a superradiant cloud $M_{\rm cloud}/M \sim X^2/(\mu M)$.
 Therefore self-interactions will be relevant when

-in Planck units.
-In our example case $\mu M = 0.5$, and $M_{\rm cloud}^{\rm max} \sim 0.02M$ at saturation \cite{East:2017mrj, East:2017ovw}, so potentials with a self-interaction energy scale less than $f_a \sim M_{\rm Planck}$ would be subject to these ghost instabilities prior to the superradiant build-up being saturated.